On a general matrix-valued unbalanced optimal transport problem: Introduction

-The remainder of this work is organized as follows.
-Section \ref{sec:notation} presents basic notations, conventions, and some preliminary results.
-In Section \ref{sec:weight_distance}, we define a class of weighted Wasserstein--Bures distances via a dynamic formulation, and explore its topological and metric properties by leveraging tools from convex analysis.
-In Section \ref{sec:discrete_trans}, we construct a convergent fully discretized scheme for our transport problem by first proposing an abstract convergence framework.
-Some details and auxiliary proofs are given in Appendices \ref{app:A} and \ref{app_B}.
+\textbf{Layout.} The rest of this work is organized as follows.
+In Section \ref{sec:notation}, we give a list of basic notations that will be used throughout this work and recall some preliminary results.
+In Section \ref{sec:basicdef}, we define a class of weighted Wasserstein-Bures distances for matrix-valued measures via a dynamic formulation.
+Sections \ref{sec:existenandopt} and \ref{sec:Riema_iter} are devoted to its topological, metric, and geometric properties, while in Section \ref{seccone}, we discuss its conic structure.
+In Section \ref{sec:example_model}, we connect our general model with several existing models in the literature.
+Some auxiliary proofs are included in Appendix \ref{app_B}.